MicrosoftDocs/msteams-docs/msteams-platform/toolkit/toolkit-v4/teams-toolkit-fundamentals-vs.md

 1. Enter **Copilot**, select **Preview Features**.

-1. Select the Check box **Teams Toolkit: Develop Copilot Plugin (requires restart)**.
+1. Select the **Teams Toolkit: Develop Copilot Plugin (requires restart)** checkbox.

 1. Select **OK**.

    :::image type="content" source="../../assets/images/teams-toolkit-v2/teams-toolkit-vs/preview-copilot-plugin.png" alt-text="Screenshot shows the selection of Copilot plugin from preview feature.":::

 Enhance the capabilities of Microsoft Copilot by converting your app into a plugin that helps user productivity in daily tasks and workflows.
 Activate these plugins for Copilot using the Teams Toolkit.
-Teams Toolkit Copilot plugins support specific capabilities, as follows:
-- Custom Search Results
-- [AI Assistant Bot [Preview]](/microsoft-365-copilot/extensibility/)
+Teams Toolkit Copilot plugin supports specific capabilities, such as Custom Search Results and [AI Assistant Bot [Preview]](/microsoft-365-copilot/extensibility/).

 #### TeamsFx .NET SDK reference